Seneca-BSA/bsa/docs/seh500/lab2.md

     ***Figure 2.6** Assembly Code*

 1. Build and run the code using the debug option.
-Open both the register view and the memory view to address 0x20000000.
+Open both the register view and the memory view and set to address 0x20000000.

     ![Figure 2.7a Register and Memory View](lab2-registers.PNG)
     ![Figure 2.7b Register and Memory View](lab2-memory.PNG)